faruk-guler/LusuaL/SecureShell/Ssh-Keygen.md

 		```
         _Note: Attention!!!!!!! after the keys are deleted, access will not be possible again.

-	_Note: you don't need to refresh anything to enable and use the new key._
+	_Note3: you don't need to refresh anything to enable and use the new key._

-	_Note2: you can use any name instead of `id_rsa`._
+	_Note3: you can use any name instead of `id_rsa`._

 --------------------------------------------------------------------------------
 # How to convert a private SSH key into PPK